 Magnesium and calcium are both sleep boosters, and when taken together they become even more effective.
 Plus, by taking magnesium you cancel out any potential heart problems that might arise from taking calcium alone.
 Take 200 milligrams of magnesium (you can lower the dose if it causes diarrhea) and 600 milligrams of calcium each night.

-If you've suffered anxiety, headaches, or muscle or joint pain, you might already be familiar with wild lettuce.
+, headaches, or muscle or joint pain, you might already be familiar with wild lettuce.
 It's also effective at calming restlessness and reducing anxiety, and may even quell restless legs syndrome.
 When using a wild-lettuce supplement, take 30 to 120 milligrams before bed.

 Beer fans are already familiar with the calming effect of hops, the female flowers used in beer making.
 For sleep purposes, this extract has been widely used as a mild sedative for anxiety and insomnia.
 Take 30 to 120 milligrams before climbing under the covers.

 Lavender is the trick here, as studies have proven that it aids in sleep.
 It's also an inexpensive, nontoxic way to slip into a peaceful slumber.
 Find a spray with real lavender and spritz it on your pillow before bedtime, or buy a lavender-filled pillow.

 Melatonin is the hormone that controls sleep, so it's no wonder that it naturally induces sleep.
 Studies show that lower doses are more effective -- plus, there's concern that too-high doses could cause toxicity as well as raise the risk of depression or infertility.

 Yoga and Meditation

 Choose gentle yoga or stretching, not vigorous power or ashtanga yoga, which could energize you instead.
 Try easy yoga stretches in bed followed by simple meditation.
 Close your eyes and, for 5 to 10 minutes, pay attention to nothing but your breathing.